Naereen/web-sphinx/visualstudiocode.en.rst

 ~~~~~~~~~~~~~
 .. sidebar:: More info on the documentation?

-   This page `<https://code.visualstudio.com/docs/editor/tasks>`_ also completely explains how to use and design build systems.
+   This page `"tasks" <https://code.visualstudio.com/docs/editor/tasks>`_ also completely explains how to use and design build systems.

 VS Code (as with other good text editors), it is possible to build, run or compile your files automatically and easily.